CCS Checker AU

 An EV Novated Lease Can Reduce Your Tax — and Still Increase the Income Used for Government Payments

-An eligible electric vehicle (EV) novated lease may reduce your taxable income under Australia's Fringe Benefits Tax (FBT) exemption.
+An eligible electric vehicle (EV) novated lease may reduce your taxable income under Australia's Fringe Benefits Tax (FBT) rules.

-However, even when no FBT is payable, the vehicle may generate a Reportable Fringe Benefits Amount (RFBA).
+However, even when FBT is discounted or exempt, the vehicle may generate a Reportable Fringe Benefits Amount (RFBA).

 Government income tests use reported income — not just taxable salary.